 Tuesday, July 5, 2016

-Well, as with most important discussions, the media has passed on to other things (‘Did you see what J Lo wore to the Oscars?!’) and the argument between Church and State, about employers paying for birth control and healthcare, has been pushed to a back burner.
+Well, as with most important discussions, the media has passed on to other things (‘Did you see what J Lo wore to the Oscars?!’) and the argument between Church and State, about employers paying for birth control and other controversial healthcare, has been pushed to a back burner.
+But let's not move on too quickly.

 2. Does a religion, or a religiously motivated employer, have the right to dictate to their employees – or to the government - what health care measures they will not pay for?

-Let’s look at the first question, Does the government have the right to impose on employers?
+Let’s look at the first question, Does the government have the right to impose its thinking?
 Of course it does.
 (Romans 13:1) The government can impose pretty much anything it wants to.
 If those being governed object, their remedy is to vote in a new government.
 But while the government governs, there is a social contract that the governed will obey.

-In Jesus’ day, the Jewish nation was under occupation by Romans.
+In Jesus’ day, the Jewish nation was under occupation by the Romans.
 A Roman soldier could grab the nearest Jewish man and demand that he carry something for him.
-Perhaps the Jew had very specific conscientious objections to supporting the Roman occupation.
-Could he refuse?
+In fact, on the day of Jesus' execution, having been severely beaten he needed help carrying the telephone pole-like implement on which he was to be killed.
+The Roman soldiers forced a man in the crowd name Simon of Cyrene to assist.
+Perhaps Simon was opposed to capital punishment.
+Could he have refused?
 Well, he could, but he probably wouldn’t like the consequences.
 Thus Jesus’ advice was,

 “If someone in authority shall compel you to convey his goods one mile, go with him two.”
 (Matthew 5:41)

 A group of the Jews in Jesus’ day tried to get him into this self-same argument.
 That group was a political party referred to as the “Herodians.”
 They were neither Pharisees nor Sadducees (the Republicans and Democrats of their day).
-They disliked Roman rule, but neither did they believe in throwing off the Roman yoke in favor of a Jewish king in the line of David.
-They believed that Herod the Great – the guy who had murdered all the babies in Bethlehem around the time of Jesus’ birth – had been the greatest thing since corn flakes, and they wanted one of his descendants to rule over Judea.
+They disliked Roman rule; but they did not believe in throwing off the Roman yoke in favor of a Jewish king in the line of David.
+They believed that Herod the Great – the guy who had murdered all the babies in Bethlehem shortly after Jesus’ birth – had been the greatest thing since corn flakes, and they wanted one of his descendants to rule over Judea.
 So, they supported the current Herod’s efforts to curry favor with Rome, hopeful that he might be given more territory, and more autonomy.

 So, they slyly asked Jesus where he stood on the issue of paying tax to Caesar.
 They were for it, but they knew that Jesus’ Jewish audience was against it.
 As Alfred Edersheim put it: